 Hello!
-I am a PhD candidate in the Linguistics Department of the University of Hawaiʻi at Mānoa.
+I recently graduated with my PhD from the Linguistics Department of the University of Hawaiʻi at Mānoa.
 My research focuses on sociolinguistics, language revitalization and documentation, and phonetics.
-More specifically, my dissertation examines sociophonetic variation in the Yiddish spoken by the secular/Yiddishist community.
-I am also interested in lexical variation in Jewish English spoken in Australia and the US, and the intersection of ethnobotany and linguistics in the study of Woleaian, a Chuukic language spoken in the Federated States of Micronesia.
+More specifically, my dissertation examines sociophonetic variation and language attitudes in the Yiddish spoken by people living in contexts where Yiddish is not the vernacular.
+I am also interested in lexical variation in Jewish English spoken in Australia and the US, the experiences of diasporic, minoritized, or endangered language communities, and the intersection of ethnobotany and linguistics in the study of Woleaian, a Chuukic language spoken in the Federated States of Micronesia.

-My dissertation advisor is Dr. Andrew Cheng, and my committee members are Dr. Amy Schafer, Dr. Andrea Berez-Kroeker, and Dr. Isaac Bleaman.
+My dissertation advisor was Dr. Andrew Cheng, and my committee members were Dr. Amy Schafer and Dr. Andrea Berez-Kroeker from UHM, and Dr. Isaac Bleaman from UC Berkeley.

 Feel free to reach out to me at ebreslow [at] hawaii [dot] edu if you have any questions about my research!